TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Do we want to somehow let the user be able to rollback to older versions?
 	- How do we even do it?
 Build retention on appveyor?
 	- Not now, certainly not until editor is publicly usable

-- Check if there's no room for error in those connection tokens

 - Dedicated server communication
 	- Advanced RCON functionality